Your cookie preferences

 A specialist mortgage lender

-Specialist mortgage lenders tend to focus purely on mortgage lending, and will often cater to a specific type of borrower.
-For example, there are those who offer mortgages purely to self-employed and contract workers, or people with bad credit
+Specialist lenders tend to focus purely on mortgage lending, and often cater to a specific type of borrower.
+For example, some offer mortgages purely to self-employed and contract workers, or people with bad credit

-Sometimes these lenders will only accept customers through what’s known as an intermediary (in other words, a broker - and there will usually be a particular group of brokers that they will work with).
+Some specialist lenders only accept customers through what’s known as an intermediary (in other words, a broker) - and there will usually be a particular group of brokers that they work with.

 A credit union

-Credit unions are nonprofit community-based organisations often used by people who are turned down for a traditional bank account.
-Mortgage lending through a credit union is not too common in the UK, although tends to be more so in Northern Ireland than the rest of the country.
+Credit unions are nonprofit, community-based organisations often used by people who are turned down for a traditional bank account.
+Mortgage lending through a credit union is not too common in the UK, but is more so in Northern Ireland than the mainland.

-Usually you will need to be a member of your local credit union, and there may be a limit on how long you’ll need to be a member before you could take out a mortgage with them.
-Their rates are typically less competitive, but they can be more flexible with financial difficulties, should you experience them.
+Usually you'll need to be a member of your local credit union for a minimum length of time before you could take out a mortgage with them.
+Their interest rates are typically less competitive, but they can be more flexible with financial difficulties, should you experience them.

-You can go directly to any mortgage lender to apply for a mortgage, it doesn’t have to be your own bank.
+You can go directly to any type of mortgage lender to apply for a mortgage, it doesn’t have to be your own, or any bank.

-However, your own lender, or whichever individual lender you select won’t necessarily have the best rates available to you.
-It’s important to compare mortgages before selecting a bank or other direct lender, if you’re hoping to find the best rates for your circumstances.
+However, any lender you select won’t necessarily have the best rates available to you, even your own bank.
+It’s important to compare mortgages before selecting a lender directly, as they'll only be able to offer you the best option from their own range.

 Advantages of getting your mortgages from a bank